Teaching Technologies

 4. Select “VoiceThread” from the list of tools.

 This will launch the VoiceThread Setup Page.
 You should see three types of VoiceThread activities: individual VoiceThread, Course View, and Home Page.
 In this case, you want to select an Individual VoiceThread.
-This option is the best way to create a VoiceThread discussion or lecture.
+This option is the best way to create a VoiceThread activity or lecture.

 To build an Individual VoiceThread activity